RandomcodeDev/purpl-engine/README.md

 because I think it's cool and also fairly readable, although kinda weird, impossible to match with an autoformatter, and not compatible with Doxygen or anything.

-The engine is made of these components:
+The engine is made of these components (some have prefixes, like NT, others don't, like Win32):

-- `common` - Shared common functions.
+- `common` (Cmn) - Shared common functions.
 Existance and some functions inspired by Quake 2.
-- `platform` - Platform abstraction, handles the compiler(s) used for that platform but also OS functions, also handles "video" (another Quake 2 idea sort of), through functions that hide most details about the underlying window and such.
+- `platform` (Plat/Vid) - Platform abstraction, handles the compiler(s) used for that platform but also OS functions, also handles "video" (another Quake 2 idea sort of), through functions that hide most details about the underlying window and such.
-- `engine` - Currently contains a camera structure and function, a transform structure, and some ECS stuff.
+- `engine` (Eng) - Currently contains a camera structure and function, a transform structure, and some ECS stuff.
-- `rendersystem` (`engine/rendersystem`) - API-independant frontend for rendering, also inspired a bit by Quake 2.
-- `rendersystem-vk` (`engine/rendersystem/vulkan`) - Vulkan render backend, more than a third of the lines of code in the engine.
-- `rendersystem-dx` (`engine/rendersystem/directx`) - DirectX 12 backend, planned but currently empty.
-- `rendersystem-dx9` (`engine/rendersystem/directx9`) - DirectX 9 backend, has fixed-function lighting but no texturing.
+- `render` (Rdr) (`engine/render`) - Currently under construction, gonna be multithreaded and use a graph and stuff.
 - `texture` (`util/texture`) - Texture format library.
 ZSTD compression, basically a header and pixels in ~~RGB~~, RGBA, or ~~depth
 (32-bit float)~~ formats.
 - `model` (`util/model`) - Model format library.
 Extremely primitive, like the texture format.